WSET level 3 Award in WinesFree

 Get a deeper understanding of the wines and wine regions of the world.
 In Bordeaux or Toulouse, benefit from an intensive 5 days course mixing tasting practice and theory content.

 This qualification provides a detailed understanding of grape growing, winemaking and the diversity of wines produced in the world.
 Tasting through systematic approach occupies an important part of the programme.
 Upon completion you will be able to assess wines accurately and use your understanding to confidently explain wine style and quality.

-You are active (working or unemployed) in France, and you wish to have your course financed within the framework of vocational training aid?
-This training can be financed through various means, including your Personal Training Account (CPF)
+You are active and wish to have your training financed within the framework of professional training assistance?
+This training can be financed in different ways.
+More info

 Identify the principal natural and human factors in the vineyard and winery that are involved in the production of still wines and explain how they can influence style, quality and price of a wine

 – Natural factors in the vineyard: The vine, climate, weather, soil

 – Human factors in the vineyard: Grape-growing techniques

 – Human factors in the winery: Winemaking and ageing techniques and options

 Identify and describe the characteristics of still, sparkling and fortified wines produced in the main regions of the world and explain their style, quality and price.